-Reference styles give standardised rules for how to present the information about the sources you use.
-Typically, a style will describe how to represent information about author, publication year, title and page numbers.
+Reference styles are standardised rules for presenting information about the sources used in a text.
+Typically, a style will describe how to organise information about author(s), publication year, title and page numbers.

-There are many different ways of referring to the literature list from the text.
-For example, a style can use either author-year, footnotes or numbered references in the text.
-Which style you should use depends on your discipline, and the choice should be discussed with your supervisor.
-If there is no preferred style in your discipline, you should choose one style and be consistent.
-Harvard, is one of the most used author-year styles, and is used in the examples in Søk & Skriv.
+There are many different ways to organise the references of a text.
+Some reference styles follow the author-year format, while others are based on footnotes and/or numerical references.
+Your choice of style will normally depend on your discipline, and should be discussed with your supervisor.
+If there is no preferred style in your discipline, you may pick a style and use it consistently.
+The “Harvard style” is one of the most common author-year styles, and is used in the examples in Søk & Skriv.

-The following are some of the most commonly used reference styles in academic writing:
+Some of the most commonly used reference styles in academic writing are:

 - Chicago 16 A – footnote system